-ACA Policies are to be reviewed within a period of no greater than five years.
-Ideally, policies should be reviewed and updated at the earliest sign of political or legislative change to ensure ACA Policies are aligned with current legislation and accepted practice.
+Animal Care Australia Policies are to be reviewed within a period of no greater than five years.
+Ideally, policies should be reviewed and updated at the earliest sign of political or legislative change to ensure Animal Care Australia Policies are aligned with current legislation and accepted practice.

-Reviews are conducted by the ACA Committee and may, but are not required to be, referred for further 'public' consultation (with members) should the Committee unanimously agree it is a requirement for that particular policy.
-Consultation must be completed within an agreed timeframe, providing at least 14 days consultation period by the 'public' and/or completed by a Special Resolution at a General Meeting.
+Reviews are conducted by the Animal Care Australia Committee and may, but are not required to be, referred for further 'public' consultation (with members) should the Committee unanimously agree it is a requirement for that particular policy.
+Consultation must be completed within an agreed time, providing at least 14 days' consultation period by the 'public' and/or completed by a Special Resolution at a General Meeting.